Shropshire schools close or partially close as number of staff and students isolating rises

 Secondary schools partially closed include William Brookes, years 7 and 8, Oldbury Wells, years 8 and 9, Church Stretton Academy, year 8 and in Shrewsbury Belvidere, year 9 and Meole Brace year 9.

+"We have taken significant action to prevent the spread of the virus by stopping all trips/visits/fixtures and preventing any visitors into our schools which has helped and we are maintaining high standards of cleanliness and hygiene as an absolute priority.

+"Staff are currently preparing work for home study when required and this information will be sent out to you through our normal communications systems."

-In Telford, Woodlands Primary School says its year five is closed as well as a partial closure of the nursery.
-However Telford & Wrekin Council said many other schools were taking individual responsibility to let parents know about closures and partial closures.
+Woodlands Primary School says its year five is closed as well as a partial closure of the nursery.
+Telford & Wrekin Council said many other schools were taking individual responsibility to let parents know about closures and partial closures."

 Most Read